Prajwal208V/PreapBytes/js/README.md

 398. ### What is babel

      Babel is a JavaScript transpiler to convert ECMAScript 2015+ code into a backwards compatible version of JavaScript in current and older browsers or environments.
-Some of the main features are listed below,
+Some of the main features are ,
      1. Transform syntax
      2. Polyfill features that are missing in your target environment (using @babel/polyfill)
      3. Source code transformations (or codemods)